ppy/osu-wiki/wiki/Client/File_formats/Osu_(file_format)/en.md

 ### osu!taiko

-osu!taiko's hit objects only use `time` to determine how they are placed on the play field, so `x` and `y` are ignored.
-Likewise, the only significant part of slider curves is `length`; `curveType` and `curvePoints` are only relevant when opening the map in the editor.
+osu!taiko's hit objects only use `start_time` to determine how they are placed on the play field, so `x` and `y` are ignored.
+Likewise, the only significant part of slider curves is `length`. `curve_type` and `curve_points` are only relevant when opening the map in the editor.
 Combo colours and new combos are ignored, and mode-specific hitsounds are used.

-- Hit circles with whistle or clap hitsounds become kats, and other hit circles become dons.
+- Hit circles with `Whistle` or `Clap` become kats, and other hit circles become dons.
 Adding the finish hitsound changes these into their large variants.
 - Sliders become drum rolls.
 - Spinners become denden notes.